bryanthowell-tableau/tableau_tools/README.md

 #### 1.2.5 Querying Permissions
-In tableau_tools 4.0+, all Permissions are handled through a `PublishedContent` object (Project, Workbook, or Datasource).
+Because Permissions actually exist and attach to Published Content on the Tableau Server, all Permissions are handled through one of the derived `PublishedContent` classes (Project, Workbook, or Datasource).
 There are no direct methods to access them, because the `PublishedContent` methods include the most efficient algorithms for updating Permissions with the least amount of effort.
-See Section 4 for all the details on Permissions.
+See Section 1.4 for all the details on Permissions.

 #### 1.2.6 "Download" and "Save" methods
 Published content (workbooks and datasources) and thumbnails can all be queried, but they come down in formats that need to be saved in most cases.
 For this reason, their methods are named as following:

+`TableauRestApiConnection.save_workbook_preview_image(wb_name_or_luid, filename)`

-`TableauRestApiConnection.save_workbook_preview_image(wb_luid, filename)`
+`TableauRestApiConnection.save_workbook_view_preview_image_by_luid(wb_name_or_luid, view_name_or_luid, filename)`

+These live in the sub-objects for their content types in `TableauServerRest`:

-`TableauRestApiConnection.save_workbook_view_preview_image_by_luid(wb_luid, view_luid, filename)`
+`TableauServerRest.workbooks.save_workbook_preview_image(wb_name_or_luid, filename)`

 **Do not include file extension.
 Without filename, only returns the response**